 - Developing noncompliance record or appeal response documents, and providing informed advise on when an is appeal likely to succeed.

 - Developing recall response, implementation, and close out activities.

 - Providing advice on media messaging, or assistance in conducting media interviews.

-- Providing epidemiologic support and regulatory counsel to businesses that are the subject of preliminary outbreak or traceback investigations.
+- Providing epidemiological support and regulatory counsel to businesses that are the subject of preliminary outbreak or trace back investigations.